jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Preface

-Preface: Laying the Foundation - Understanding Life and Evolution before Redefining Humanity
+Laying the Foundation - Understanding Life and Evolution before Redefining Humanity:

 There's this really good old film called "Thirty Seconds Over Tokyo".
 I watched it in film class back in college.
-The film is based on the Doolittle Raid, in which 16 U.S. bombers launched from an aircraft carrier to strike targets in Japan.
-After the devastating Pearl Harbor attack, America wanted to revive its self-confidence by striking at the heart of Tokyo.
+The film is based on the Doolittle Raid, in which 16 U.S. bombers launched from an aircraft carrier to strike Tokyo.
+After the devastating Pearl Harbor attack, America wanted to revive its self-confidence by striking at the heart of Japan.
 The film is a classic because of its pacing.
-The actually raid, while very dangerous for the crewman, was short and did not cause much damage.
-So the audience had to appreciate the journey of the people involved as they slowly built up the knowledge and guts to launch heavy bombers off an aircraft carrier that was only designed for small planes against an enemy that was far larger and stronger then America was.
-The filmmakers did an excellent job, expecially with the title, "Thirty Seconds Over Tokyo" which from the outset means the audience is ready to watch, learn, and watch the tension build until the short climax; will the daring raid succeed and who will survive?
+The actually raid, while very dangerous for the crewman, was short and did not inflict much damage.
+Instead of a typical war movie, the audience had to appreciate the journey of the people involved as they slowly built up the knowledge and guts to launch heavy bombers off an aircraft carrier.
+The filmmakers did an excellent job, expecially with the title, "Thirty Seconds Over Tokyo" which from the outset means the audience is ready to watch the tension build until the short climax; will the daring raid succeed and who will survive?

-As you begin reading this book, you may find yourself confronted with an idea that, at first glance, seems to depart radically from the conventional wisdom about human identity and purpose.
-The central thesis of "Techvolution" is that our species has evolved beyond simply being defined by our biological attributes - we have become a technological species, with our tools and innovations playing a fundamental role in shaping our civilization and our very sense of self.
+As you begin reading this book, you may find yourself think what does this have to do with changing the conventional wisdom about human identity and purpose.
+The central thesis of "Techvolution" is that our species has evolved beyond simply being defined by our biological attributes - we have become a technological species, with our tools and innovations playing a fundamental role in shaping our civilization and determing our futures.
+Thus, your primary identity should be the technology in your hand, not the history of your forebears, the genes if your DNA, or the self-identity if your head.
+Since technological evolution is your future, your politics and policies, hopes and prayers should be in getting better tools in your hand.

+None of this means you must throw away your culture, friends, music, of anything else you enjoy.
+Recognizing the primacy of your technological identity only means recognizing that tools are how humanity prospers, thus you should put improving your toolset as your first priority and thus most important identity.

 This is an ambitious and provocative claim, I acknowledge.
-But in order to build a truly robust and convincing case for this transformative perspective, I believe it is essential that we first establish a solid foundation in the basic principles governing life and evolution on our planet.
+Most people today, from all walks of life, are very passionate about their identities.
+So much so I do not want to list any for fear of distracting anyone.
+So, in order to build a truly robust and convincing case for this new perspective, it is essential that we first establish a solid foundation in the basic principles governing life and evolution on our planet.
 Only then can we fully grasp the profound implications of humanity's technological co-evolution.

 The opening chapters of this book will thus take you on a journey through some of the foundational scientific concepts that underpin our understanding of the natural world.
-Much like the classic film "Thirty Seconds Over Tokyo," which built anticipation by carefully exploring the stories and training of the brave airmen before their climactic bombing raid, we must lay this essential groundwork before revealing our own paradigm-shifting revelation.

-We will explore how the immutable laws of physics, chemistry, and geology have dictated the development of life on Earth; in fact the laws of nature effectual have turned Earth into a gameboard life plays everyday.
+We will explore how the immutable laws of physics, chemistry, and geology have dictated the development of life on Earth; in fact the laws of nature effectual have turned Earth into a gameboard life plays everyday to stay alive.
 We will delve into defining the very essence of "life" itself, and unpack the way life plays the gameboard using the core mechanisms the laws of biology and evolution which have driven the incredible diversity of living organisms.
-Finally, we will trace the epic arc of life's evolution, from the first single-celled microbes to the rise of complex multicellular lifeforms that together inside ecosystems have turned the gameboard of Earth into an oasis for Life in the known universe; a lifeboat if you will.
+Finally, we will trace the epic arc of life's evolution, from the first single-celled microbes to the rise of complex multicellular lifeforms that together inside ecosystems have turned the gameboard of Earth into the only oasis for Life in the known universe; a lifeboat if you will.

+Much like the classic film "Thirty Seconds Over Tokyo," we must lay this essential groundwork.
 While these early sections may not immediately dive into the idea of humanity as a "technological species," this groundwork is absolutely vital.
-Only by grasping the fundamental patterns and drivers of biological evolution can we truly appreciate the radical implications of our technological co-evolution - a transformation that, I will argue, represents nothing short of a new phase in the history of life on this planet.
+Only by grasping the fundamental patterns and drivers of biological evolution can we truly appreciate the radical implications of our technological evolution - a transformation that, I will argue, represents nothing short of a new phase in the history of civilization.

 So I ask for your patience as we establish this essential foundation.
 By the time we reach the chapters that introduce the "Techvolution" framework, I am confident you will be primed and ready to fully engage with this paradigm-shifting perspective.
 Together, we will embark on an intellectual journey that promises to forever alter how you view the human condition and the future of our species.

-I have years of research, but not much real world applicability.
-That is not for lack of trying.
-Most of the ideas in this book were born during my college education at the University of Toronto.
-Back then I would write how using Aristotle's Poetics can be used better understand Hegelian Dialectics to showcase how humanity continues life's evolution via technological evolution.
-Basically that means that understanding storytelling to a great degress (why I was in a film course) can help decode the stories behind mankind's ever changing ideologies to showcase how ideologies actually exist to help humanity connect with technology.
-It was a good insight and lead to good but very hard for a kid to communicate.

-It was like communicating evolution to an creature.
-They did not want to be made self-aware...

-Let us begin, then, with an exploration of the origins of life itself.
-For only by understanding where we have come from can we hope to uncover the true nature of who and what we are becoming.

---

-To be done.
-Or redone.
-Eating peanut butter and jelly sandwiches.
-On the train, reading and thinking "what will the next few page of this book be? not realizing the preceeding pages would be mythologized as approximations.

-on the train, wondering why professors, supposed beacons of knowledge and truth, would mock wikipedia and not use it. there was no word to use for it, no name to the action. this book is the end of a journey to udnerstand and give names to it. it turned out it was the same action so many kings and queens, wives and husbands, have done before. despite all the various names, in truth it was just holding back evolution because the next branch on the tree of (technological) life meant losing the social position one liked to have for benefit, identity, or trickery.

-- 30 Seconds Over Tokyo
-- Profs ridiculing Wikipedia
-- Total recalls 2 and the unbelievable commuting to a factory in a road that tunnels through the fucking Earth.
-Now with the toronto tunnel.
-Cannot drop old ways of life, can't move from expansion to speciation.
-Many camels in the Amazon makes for A Non Functioning Society.
-- This book clarifies what it means to be human.
-It exposes the tricks ideology uses to capture the minds and impose its identity on people's minds and thus opens them to see the evolution ongoing all around us.

 ## Foreword